gemini3d/gemini3d/Readme.md

 `-out_format`
 : normally Gemini reads and writes data files in the same format (HDF5, NetCDF4).
 This option allow one to read in one format (say NetCDF4) while writing HDF5.

+`-manual_grid <# x2 images> <# x3 images>`
+: forces the code to adopt a specific domain decomposition in x2 and x3 by using the integers given.
+If not specified the code will attempt to find its own x2,x3 decomposition.
+The number of grid points in x2 and x3 must be evenly divisible by the number of user-specified images in each direction, respectively.

 ### Number of MPI processes

 In general for MPI programs and associated simulations, there may be a minimum number of MPI processes and/or integer multiples that must be met.